 - Updated Resume/Curriculum Vitae

 - Photocopy of Attorney/Agent License (Summer IP Institute only)

 International Application Supplement Form

-The International Supplement Form contains valuable information for international applicants, including transcript evaluation options, TOEFL requirements, financial documentation requirements, and visa information.
+The Application for Immigration Documents and International Applicant Information contain valuable information for international applicants, including transcript evaluation options, TOEFL requirements, financial documentation requirements, and visa information.
 Applicants should also review approximate expenses for studying in Chicago at The John Marshall Law School.
 The last page of the International Supplement Form must be completed by the applicant and submitted with the application and other documents.

 All applicants are required to complete an English language proficiency test in order to be considered for admission to The John Marshall Law School.
 This requirement may be waived if a student has earned a law degree in a country where English is the official language or has earned a degree from an accredited U.S. college/university.

 The Test of English as a Foreign Language (TOEFL) exam is the most widely used proficiency exam.
 John Marshall accepts TOEFL scores for up to two (2) years after the test administration.
 Original scores must be sent directly from Educational Testing Services (ETS) to the Graduate Admission and International Education Services Office at The John Marshall Law School in order for the scores to be valid.
 The TOEFL code for The John Marshall Law School is 1344.
 The John Marshall Law School requires a minimum TOEFL score of 90, and 20 on the writing section.

 For information on test taking locations, please see the TOEFL Requirements section of the International Supplement Form.

 The International English Language Testing System (IELTS) is also accepted by The John Marshall Law School.
 The John Marshall Law School accepts a minimum IELTS score of 7.